sindresorhus/yn/readme.md

 Type: `unknown`

-Value that should be converted.
+The value that should be converted.

 #### options